pulchrit/portfolioLafranchise/README.md

 # portfolioLafranchise
 Web development portfolio for Melissa Lafranchise.

-This portfolio showcases my web development projects, a brief professional biography, and my contact information.
+This portfolio showcases my web development projects, and includea brief professional biography and my contact information.

+It's a simple site built using HTML and CSS with Flexbox and Grid.

 ### Representative projects
 - An interactive web quiz that tests your knowledge of science fiction and fantasy authors